Abingdon School Governor Profiles

 Penny Chapman.
 Having read history at Somerville College Oxford, Penny trained as a solicitor and is currently head of the Charities and Education Group at Bircham Dyson Bell LLP.
 Penny’s particular specialism is advising boards of trustees on governance and constitutional matters; her clients include a number of leading independent public schools and higher education establishments.
 As a mother of three teenage sons, all educated in Oxford, Penny can be found most weekends cheering loudly on a touchline.

 Rob Jardine-Brown.
 Following a history degree from Bristol University, Rob trained as a solicitor and is currently a partner at Wikborg Rein LLP.
 Rob's area of practice is in the Shipping and Offshore sectors with a particular emphasis on all types of dispute resolution.
 Rob is a member of the Mercers' Company, a livery company in the City of London and sits on the Audit Committee.
-He is married to Francesca and has two children at independent schools and one who has already left.
+He is married to Francesca and has one child remaining at an independent school with two more who have already left.
 An ex-rugby player Rob retains a keen interest in sport and when not supporting on the touchline continues to play cricket and golf and has recently taken up cycling.

 Mark Lascelles.
 The Headmaster of Dauntsey’s School, in Wiltshire, having been appointed in September 2012.
 Prior to this, he was the Lower Master (Senior Deputy Head) at The King’s School, Canterbury.
 Mark was educated at The Dragon, Shrewsbury School and Durham University.
 After completing his degree in Geography, and a PGCE, he returned to Shrewsbury.
 He taught Geography, was Master-in-Charge of Football, Fives and Cricket and was a boarding housemaster.
 He is married to Amber and they have three young daughters.
 Mark has been a governor of three prep schools, Yarlet Hall, The Ryleys and Brambletye.
 He joins the Abingdon School Education Committee.